nathanwilk7/Website/documentation/Stores/Docker.md

 ## Troubleshooting
 * **Starting the connector container fails.
 No certificates in the `~/.polypheny/certs/` folder.**

+  To view a log of the polypheny-adaptor container, use the following command:
+  ```
+  docker logs --tail 50 --follow --timestamps polypheny-connector
+  or
+  sudo docker logs --tail 50 --follow --timestamps polypheny-connector
+  ```
+  If there are error messages that contain: **No certificates in the `~/.polypheny/certs/` folder** try the following:
-  If there is already a **localhost** or **[ip-of-remote]** folder, try deleting it and run `docker-compose up -d` or execute the Docker run command again.
+  * Check the `~/.polypheny/certs/` folder.
+If it contains a **localhost** or **[ip-of-remote]** folder, try deleting it and run `docker-compose up -d` or execute the Docker run command again.
-  When using a Unix operating system, one can also try to set the access rights to the certs folder:
+  * When using a Unix operating system, one can also try to set the access rights to the `certs` folder:
     ```
     sudo chmod -R 770 .polypheny/certs/
     sudo chown -R ubuntu:docker .polypheny/certs/
     ```